Best pet supplies on Amazon | CNN Underscored

 Rabbitgoo Dog Harness ($16.98; amazon.com)

-Nearly 31,000 Amazon shoppers love this Rabbitgoo Dog Harness thanks to its durable and high-quality material, comfortable fit and non-pulling design.
+Nearly 31,000 Amazon shoppers love this Rabbitgoo Dog Harness due to its durable and high-quality material, comfortable fit and non-pulling design.

 Petmate Arm & Hammer Swivel Bin & Rake Pooper Scooper ($15.99, originally $17.95; amazon.com)

-Clean up your pet’s mess with ease thanks to this bestselling pooper scooper, which boasts over 13,000 5-star ratings.
+Clean up your pet’s mess with ease with this bestselling pooper scooper, which boasts over 13,000 5-star ratings.

 SmartyKat Catnip Cat Toys ($1.97, originally $3.99; amazon.com)